- Hunting Hours

 Earn A Buck (EAB) Questions and Answers

 What is EAB?

-EAB is a regulation designed to control deer populations by increasing the antlerless deer kill level in a county, city, or town.
+EAB is a regulation designed to control and/or reduce deer populations by increasing the antlerless deer kill within a deer management unit (county, city, or town).

 Where is EAB in effect?

 - All lands (public and private) in Arlington, Fairfax, and Loudoun counties.

 - All lands (public and private) in Prince William County (except on Department of Defense lands).